murgurgulor/the-murgurgu-lore/src/site/notes/Dungeons & Dragons/The Northern Wilds/Players/Reference Material/House Rules.md

 - Combat:
 	- After Initiative is rolled for combat, you can choose to voluntarily lower your Initiative.
 	- **Cinematic Advantage**: If you describe how you're using something in the environment to make a cool attack, you can ask for Cinematic Advantage.
 If you succeed on an appropriate ability check set by the DM, you get Advantage on that attack.
 However, if you fail the ability check you suffer a negative consequence, such as Disadvantage on the attack roll or falling prone.
 This penalty is declared before the check is made.
 		- For example: A rogue wants to attack an evil wizard and describes how they're swinging on a chandelier while they attack.
 The DM offers the player the chance of Cinematic Advantage by making a Dexterity (Acrobatics) check DC 12, with the risk of missing the target altogether and falling prone on a failure.
 If the rogue succeeds on this check, they roll their attack roll with Advantage.
 If the check is failed, they don't get to make their attack and they fall prone near the wizard.
-The rogue can make an informed decision, based on their skill in Acrobatics, whether they want to take the risk or not
+The rogue can make an informed decision, based on their skill in Acrobatics, whether they want to take the risk or not.
 	- **Retreat**: If combat is not going well, every player can discuss a possible Retreat on their turn.
 On any PC’s turn, any player can propose that all the characters retreat from the fight.
 If all players agree, they successfully retreat, carrying any fallen party members away with them.
 This comes at a cost to the story: the bad guys will be able to make a major advancement against your goals!
 	- If you want to drink a healing potion, you can choose to use a Bonus Action or an Action to do so.
 If you use a Bonus Action, you roll for the healing as usual.
 If you use your Action, you gain the maximum amount of healing.
 	- A number of Combat Maneuvers are available.
 You can find a summary of the maneuvers below.